Infineon/mtb-example-ml-imagimob-data-collection/README.md

 ## Design and implementation

-This code example allows collecting data from either an IMU or PDM/PCM using the [Imagimob's Capture Server](https://bitbucket.org/imagimob/captureserver/src/master/).
+This code example allows collecting data from one of this sensors - IMU, PDM/PCM, magnetometer, pressure sensor, radar sensor using the [Imagimob's Capture Server](https://bitbucket.org/imagimob/captureserver/src/master/).
 The application supports transmitting data over UART to the Capture Server.

 ### IMU capture

-The code example is designed to collect data from a motion sensor (BMX160 or BMI160).
+The code example is designed to collect data from a motion sensor (BMX160/BMI160/BMI270).
 The data consists of the 3-axis accelerometer data obtained from the motion sensor.
 A timer is configured to interrupt at 50 Hz to sample the motion sensor.
 The interrupt handler reads all data from the sensor via I2C or SPI, the data is then transmitted over UART.
 The Capture Server collects this data and stores it in a .data file along with a video file that can both be imported into Imagimob Studio.

 ### PDM/PCM capture
 The code example can be configured to collect pulse density modulation to pulse code modulation audio data.
 The PDM/PCM is sampled at 16 kHz and an interrupt is generated after 1024 samples are collected.
 After collecting 1024 samples, the data is then transmitted over UART.

+### MAGNETOMETER capture
+The code example can be configured to collect data from magnetometer sensor (BMM350).
+The data consists of the 3-axis magnetometer data obtained from the magnetometer (BMM350) sensor.
+A timer is configured to interrupt at 50 Hz to sample the magnetometer (BMM350) sensor.
+The interrupt handler reads all data from the sensor via I2C, the data is then transmitted over UART.

+### PRESSURE capture
+The code example can be configured to collect data from Pressure sensor (DPS368).
+A timer is configured to interrupt at 50 Hz to sample the Pressure sensor.
+The interrupt handler reads all data from the sensor via I2C, the data is then transmitted over UART.

+### RADAR capture
+The code example can be configured to collect data from Radar sensor (BGT60TR13C).
+A timer is configured to interrupt at 50 Hz to sample the Radar sensor.
+The interrupt handler reads all data from the sensor via SPI, the data is then transmitted over UART.

 ### Files and folders